adrukh/career-ladder/README.md

 **To customize:** Modify the `DIMENSIONS` array to reflect your organization's values and competency model.

+**Important:** When adding or removing dimensions, ensure all existing roles in the `ROLES` array are updated with corresponding level values for the new dimensions.

 ### ROLES Object

 Defines the career progression paths and specific roles.
 Each role has: